 Your first experience at a medical cannabis dispensary can be overwhelming.
-A Dispensary employee will verify your medical marijuana recommendation via the Patient Registry and register you so you can begin purchasing medical cannabis.
+A Dispensary employee will verify your medical cannabis recommendation via the Patient Registry and register you so you can begin purchasing medical cannabis.

 Patients may obtain a 30 day supply at one time.
 A 30 day supply is determined by the recommending physician in whatever amount is deemed necessary to control an individual patient’s condition.
-Please be aware, a medical marijuana recommendation that is NOT used within 120 days of issuance becomes null and void.
+Please be aware, a medical cannabis recommendation that is NOT used within 120 days of issuance becomes null and void.